xFarid6/ivan_game/daily_planning.md

 - [ ] Make a navigation for the app
 - [ ] Get started on some UI elements (possibly reusables)
 - [x] Learn how to [add bloom to shapes](https://bevyengine.org/examples/2d-rendering/bloom-2d/)
+- [ ] Make various types of particles
+- [ ] Make a world for a game (I'd go pixel art, 2D, lateral movement) as a tilemap
+- [ ] Import it with the bevy_ecs_tilemap plugin
+- [ ] Add a "Scene" stack
+- [ ] Add parallax scrolling
+- [ ] Setup camera for pixel perfect rendering

 ----